-1.1 Structure: The assessment of ownership begins with an in-depth study of the shareholding mix in order to disentangle structure of the ownership.
-This process includes analyzing the detailed chart.
-Key factors that are considered for this purpose, inter-alia include, i) shareholding structure which includes whether the individual own the entity directly or indirectly, ii) foreign or local shareholders, iii) whether the entity is owned by a single group or through a combination of entities and individuals, and iv) part of a group or a standalone entity.
+1.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the entity.
+Legal status determines the level of expected stability of an entity.
+The level of perceived stability gradually increases from a sole proprietor to a listed entity.
+This is followed by an in-depth study of the shareholding mix in order to disentangle structure of ownership.
+Key factors that are considered for this purpose, inter-alia, include: i) shareholding structure which includes whether the individual(s) own the entity directly or indirectly, ii) foreign or local shareholders, iii) whether the entity is owned by a single group or through a combination of entities and individuals, and iv) whether it is part of a group or a standalone entity.
 All these deliberations are done to identify the man of the last mile.
-Secondly, analyzing shareholding structure is also important as clarity on ownership generally lacks in a joint venture agreement.
+PACRA further considers how an entity is actually run, as, at times, entities are run as family concerns despite being legally structured as companies.